Leonardville, Namibia

+Leonardville is a village in eastern Namibia, situated on the Nossob River in the south-western corner of the Omaheke Region.
+It belongs to the Aminuis electoral constituency.
+It had a population of 2,099 people in 2023.

 Leonardville was the main settlement of the Khaiǁkhaun (Khauas Nama) subtribe of the Oorlam people until their military defeat against Imperial Germany's Schutztruppe soldiers in 1894 and 1896.

 History

 The area around Leonardville was inhabited by the Taa-speaking subtribe of the San people until the Khaiǁkhaun (Red Nation), who called the place Naosanabis, occupied their land.
-Around 1840 the group around Amraal Lambert, first Kaptein of the Kaiǀkhauan Orlam, moved into the area.
-They had been granted residence and pasture in the land of the Red Nation against an annual fee.
-In 1843 the Wesleyan Missionary Society established a missionary station here; its first missionaries were Joseph Tindall and his son Henry.
+Around 1840, the group around Amraal Lambert, first Kaptein of the Kaiǀkhauan Orlam, moved into the area.
+They had been granted residence and pasture in the land of the Red Nation at an annual fee.
+In 1843, the Wesleyan Missionary Society established a missionary station here; its first missionaries were Joseph Tindall and his son Henry.
 They named the settlement Wesley Vale.
-In 1855 the Rhenish Missionary Society took over the operations.
+In 1855, the Rhenish Missionary Society took over the operations.
 They bought the existing buildings—the church, the pastor's house, and the forge—and began to run a school for 60 to 80 children.
 Amraal Lambert's group, however, searched for a different place to settle.
 They moved to Gobabis in 1855 or 1856.